 Use a BHA-containing shampoo or serum

 You might know this ingredient from your skincare routine.
-Beta-hydroxy acids, like salicylic acid, are some of the best over-the-counter acne fighters on the market, as they exfoliate the surface of the skin and penetrate into pores to remove oil to keep pores from becoming clogged, explains Dr. Garshick.
-Luckily, they can do the same with your scalp, which is why it can be beneficial to use a shampoo that contains this all-star ingredient.
-“Beta-hydroxy acids are oil-soluble so they can penetrate the pores and help to reduce the oil that contributes to greasiness,” she says.
+Beta-hydroxy acids, like salicylic acid, are some of the best over-the-counter acne fighters on the market, as they exfoliate the surface of the skin and penetrate into pores to remove oil to keep pores from becoming clogged, explains Riley.
+Luckily, they can do the same with your scalp, which is why using a shampoo containing this all-star ingredient can be beneficial.
+“Beta-hydroxy acids are oil-soluble, so they can penetrate the pores and help to reduce the oil that contributes to greasiness,” she says.

 Try hair care with anti-fungal ingredients